Security type: Preferred Equity

-It made a splash last year with the acquisition of PillPack, a mail-order online outfit that pre-sorts pills into date- and time-stamped packages.
+It recently made a splash with the acquisition of PillPack, a mail-order online outfit that pre-sorts pills into date- and time-stamped packages.

-It was a wake-up call for CVS, Walgreens and Rite Aid.
+It’s a wakeup call for CVS, Walgreens and Rite Aid.
 But PillPack’s “old-school business model doesn’t really apply to same-day delivery, nor do we consider it direct competition,” says NowRx.

 After about 40 minutes of intense back-and-forth discussion with NowRx’s two co-founders, I agreed with them.
 And I found Amazon’s increased interest in pharmaceuticals delivery a big positive.
 The brick-and-mortar stores all have mail-order operations.
 They’re all looking to make their meds-dispensing business more convenient.